SINGLE COUNTRY PROFILE

 Which criteria have to be fulfilled to declare a process a “Local Agenda 21”?

-To ensure high quality of processes, a set of five criteria was elaborated by a working group of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technologytogether with the heads of the co-ordinating offices of the 9 Austrian regions.
-These criteria at the same time build up the basis for the uptake of municipalities or regions into the register of Austrian Local Agenda 21 processes.
+To ensure high quality of processes, a set of five criteria was elaborated by a working group of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology together with the heads of the co-ordinating offices of the nine Austrian federal states.
+These criteria form the basis for the uptake of municipalities or provinces into the register of Austrian Local Agenda 21 processes.
 The quality management process was adjusted to the objects of the 2030 Agenda and politically adopted by the “Conference of the Environmental Spokespersons of the Federal Provinces” on 28th June 2019.

 - Political decision at local level – has to be fulfilled